 “Moments like this are our reward,” said Pat Scannon, principal investigator for Project Recover, who was there when Mintus’s aircraft was located in the Pacific, and in Pittsburgh on Thursday.
 “Every time we start a mission for an MIA, we try to find a photograph to make that person real, but this is really real … when the family finally has their questions answered and now, in this case, Walter Mintus has come home.”

 As is the standard for other service members making their final journeys home, airport firefighters performed a water arch salute for the arriving flight, and a Navy honor guard, along with police and other local officials, stood at attention on the ramp as the plane pulled up.
 The airport’s Honor Cart — specially built by employees for this purpose — transported the flag-draped casket carrying Mintus’ remains.

 A documentary film crew was also present to film the emotional homecoming.
 Adam Zimmer, producer for Pursuit Productions, has been documenting the work of Project Recover for five years.

 “Our hope is that this film will be picked up for theatrical release or by Netflix or the History Channel so that more people can become aware of the amazing work of this organization, and that there will be additional support to sustain these efforts,” he said.

-Conor Lamb, newly elected Congressman for the 18th District that includes Pittsburgh International, and a veteran himself, said it’s critical to honor those who pay the ultimate price in serving our country.
+Conor Lamb, newly elected congressman for the 18th District that includes PIT and a veteran himself, said it’s critical to honor those who pay the ultimate price in serving our country.

-“It doesn’t matter whether one year or a hundred years has gone by, they deserve the same respect and recognition from all of us, and that’s why I’m here today to pay my respects,” said Lamb, who attended the ceremony.
+“It doesn’t matter whether one year or 100 years has gone by, they deserve the same respect and recognition from all of us, and that’s why I’m here today to pay my respects,” said Lamb.

 An honor guard escorted the hearse carrying Mintus’ remains from the United cargo facility to Portage on Friday.
 On Saturday, Mintus was laid to rest beside his mother and father.